picxydev/picxydev.github.io/README.md

 # picxydev.github.io
 Git pages for picxy dev tools

 We play with code in our free time.
-So, if something turned out to be useful for others.
-We just release publish them.
+So, if something turned out to be useful for others, we just publish them.